-Hydro International’s UK Wastewater Services team, M&N, was initially approached to supply replacement screening equipment, but the increasing flow rate and hydraulic challenges gave the team the opportunity to deliver an innovative solution.
+Hydro International’s UK Wastewater Services team was initially approached to supply replacement screening equipment, but the increasing flow rate and hydraulic challenges gave the team the opportunity to deliver an innovative solution.

 The team designed a prefabricated package that could be brought to site ready for installation by the contractor, eliminating the need for costly civil adjustments to the channel width.
 By removing a section of the existing concrete channel, the team inserted a fabricated steel structure, housing all elements required of a functioning inlet works.